Bricktech2000/Clean-Bash-Prompt/README.md

 This bash prompt is divided into 3 parts:

 1. Current username
-   - It is gray when logged into a normal user and becomes cyan when logged into a user with sudo privileges (`$UID=0`)
+   - It is bold dark gray when logged into a normal user and becomes bold light gray when logged into a user with sudo privileges (`$UID=0`)
 2. Current working directory
    - It displays the two deepest directories from the current working directory (`$PWD`)
    - It is blue by default and turns red when the previous command returned an error (`$?!=0`)
 3. Extra info
    - When inside a GIT repository, it displays the current active branch
-     - It is blue on a fresh branch
+     - It is bold blue on a fresh branch
-     - It becomes yellow on a modified branch
+     - It becomes bold orange on a modified branch
-     - It becomes green on a staged branch
+     - It becomes bold green on a staged branch
-   - When outside a GIT repository, it displays the status of a specific process (default is `bash`)
+   - When outside a GIT repository, it displays the status of a specific process (default is `python3`)
-     - It displays a blue _live_ when the process is running and a red _down_ when it isn't
+     - It displays a bold blue _live_ when the process is running and a bold red _down_ when it isn't
      - After installation, one can modify which process status is displayed

 ## Installation